-In spite of my limited personal resources (I had abandoned all other professional activities to devote myself solely to Afrostream) I invested massively in social networks to promote the concept to potential customers.
-This strategy was validated when the TF1 team contacted us to create a partnership between MYTF1VOD , their video-on-demand platform and Afrostream which was at that time only a Facebook page and a homepage on the Web.
-This partnership gave birth to Afrostream VOD , a selection of Afro films broadcast for the first time via the largest European media.
+In spite of my limited personal resources (I had abandoned all other professional activities to devote myself solely to Afrostream), I invested massively in social networks to promote the concept to potential customers.
+This strategy was validated when the TF1 team contacted us to create a partnership between MYTF1VOD, their video-on-demand platform and Afrostream, which at the time was only a Facebook page and a homepage on the Web.
+This partnership gave birth to Afrostream VOD, a selection of Afro films broadcast for the first time via the largest European media.

-Thanks to a new popularity generated by this strategic alliance and after financing the birth of Afrostream on my own funds it was time to meet investors and raise funds.
+Thanks to the popularity generated by this strategic alliance, after financing the birth of Afrostream with my funds, it was time to meet investors and raise funds.

 The Art of Fundraising: Episode 1

 The founders of the private startup support structure in Europe -- TheFamily, Alice Zagury, Osama Ammar, and Nicolas Colin -- were the first supporters of the startup ecosystem to believe in Afrostream's potential.
 Thanks to their training and accompanying programme, I was able to put together a dossier to attract VCs.
 Osama Ammar put me in touch with about thirty fund managers in Paris and London.
 Despite courteous interviews, none of my investor contacts really understood the problem that Afrostream wanted to solve.
 At the time, they were also not convinced that Africa could be a continent of opportunities for paid media.
 This first roadshow was a bitter failure.
 I found myself facing a wall that could have led me to throw in the towel.